-Dravyavati Riverfront project has been in the limelight of late.
+The Dravyavati Riverfront project has been in the limelight of late.
 It is one of the most ambitious projects undertaken by the ruling political party in the current session.
-Inspired by the Sabarmati riverfront in Ahmedabad, Gujarat, the project is executed by TATA projects.
-A section of Dravyavati Riverfront was inaugurated in Mansarovar area by the chief minister in haste because of the upcoming state elections.
-The ruling party was under massive pressure not wanting to lose an opportunity to take credit in the election campaign.
-The irony is that not even 50% of the project is completed to date.
+Inspired by the Sabarmati riverfront in Ahmedabad, Gujarat, the project was executed by TATA projects.
+A section of the Dravyavati Riverfront was inaugurated in the Mansarovar area by the chief minister in haste because of the upcoming state elections.
+The ruling party was under massive pressure not wanting to lose an opportunity to take credit for the election campaign.
+The irony is that not even 50% of the project has been completed to date – November 2018.
+Dravyawati Bird Park is near Bani Park in Jaipur and is part of riverfront project.
+Lately, the cafe in this park, Pumphouse Cafe and Museum, is gaining a lot of traction.

 Dravyavati river is better known as Amanishah Nalla among the residents.
-As per historians Dravyavati river used to flow near Jaipur at some point of time in the past.
-There are conflicting opinions among the historians about the course of this river.
-The history of Jaipur is closely linked with it and the same is being mentioned in many old records.
-We don’t have a river in Jaipur anymore, it’s history.
+As per historians, Dravyavati river used to flow near Jaipur at some point in time in the past.
+There are conflicting opinions among historians about the course of this river.
+The history of Jaipur is closely linked with it and the same is being mentioned in old research.
+We don’t have a river in Jaipur anymore; it’s history.
 All we have is a dry water channel created by the 1981 floods in Jaipur.

-In 1848 Ram Sagar Dam was created for water supply to Jaipur but breached in 1853 AD.
+In 1848 Ram Sagar Dam was created to supply water to Jaipur; it was breached in 1853 AD.
 In 1884-85, a dam was constructed by erecting 800 feet long and 60 feet high wall under the supervision of Col. Samuel Swinton Jacob.
 He was the chief engineer of Jaipur and is best remembered for the Albert Hall Museum.

 Read Jaipur then & Now – Choti Chaupar

-Amanishah waterworks didn’t serve long.
-A bigger water supply at Jamwa Ramgarh near Jaipur was constructed at the start of the 20th century.
+Amanishah Waterworks didn’t serve long.
+A larger water supply at Jamwa Ramgarh lake near Jaipur was constructed at the start of the 20th century.
 It is better known as Ramgarh Dam.
 During the last 20 years, this dam has dried up owing to manmade factors.
-Currently, Jaipur gets its water supply from Bisalpur Dam which is in Tonk district.
+Currently, Jaipur gets its water supply from Bisalpur Dam which is in the Tonk district.

-The Amanishah waterworks has been converted into a museum and a cafe.
+The Amanishah waterworks have been converted into a museum and a cafe.
 The area allocated to the park is quite small.
-The park and the plant house is situated in a river bed with a major road on one side and an army cantonment on the other side.
+The park and the plant house are situated on a river bed with a major road on one side and Jaipur army cantonment on the other side.

-I must mention here that the renovation of the entire plant to turn it in a cafe has been done very well.
+I must mention here that the renovation of the entire plant to turn it into a cafe in Dravyawati Bird Park has been done very well.
 A neat job!
 There are enough hints about the history and heritage of the site.
+If you want to explore more restaurants and cafes in Jaipur, read: Best Cafes & Restaurants in Jaipur

-The main pump was installed in 1891 AD.
-The boiler manufactured by Babcock & Wilcox in the UK was commissioned in 1911 AD.
-A coal shaft and lift shaft is now part of the cafe decor.
+The main pump in Amanishah was installed in 1891 AD.
+The boiler, manufactured by Babcock & Wilcox in the UK, was commissioned in 1911 AD.
+The coal shaft and lift shaft are now part of the cafe’s decor.

-The cafe connects with the Pump House Museum.
-It has a separate entry too.
+Dravyawati Bird Park cafe connects with the Pump House Museum.
+There is a separate entry too.

-Miniature models of waterwork machinery are on display along with information board depicting the history of water supply in Jaipur state.
+Miniature models of Amanishah water work machinery are on display along with an information board depicting the history of water supply in Jaipur state.
 The Pump House museum is small but a great attempt to showcase its history.
 Anyone interested in the history of Jaipur must visit this site for infographics.
 I can’t think of a better way to do this place.

-Dravyavati riverfront forms the other end of the Bird Park.
-The project is still under making and will take months to complete.
+Dravyavati Riverfront is also part of the Bird Park.
+The project is still under construction as of 2018 and will take months to complete.

-Read What Makes Jaipur Masala Chowk So Popular?
+Read: What Makes Jaipur’s Masala Chowk So Popular?

 Stay updated via Facebook, Twitter, Instagram